wol-e/midi/audio/README.md

 Some scripts in order to get midi hardware running correctly on Ubuntu.

-So far this is jsut set up to work just for me, naybe some day wil be generalized.
+So far this is just set up to work just for me personally, maybe some day wil be generalized.